Does Facebook Need A Humanitarian Partner For Its New Digital Currency?

 But unlike bitcoin, Libra will be backed by real assets to help the currency stay stable.
 A basket of bank deposits and short-term government securities will be held in reserve for Libra coin to build trust in its value.

 To make the service accessible, Facebook created a subsidiary called Calibra in June to develop a digital wallet, similar to the Venmo or Paypal app.
-The hope is that anyone with a WhatsApp account or Facebook Messenger can use it.
+The wallet will be available in WhatsApp and Facebook Messenger.
 Calibra is also designing a standalone app so that anyone with a smartphone can use it.

-These features, say Libra, will help make the currency reliable and remove barriers for people — including those without formal IDs — to sign up for the service.
+These features, say Libra, will help make the currency reliable and remove barriers for people to sign up for the service.

 The idea for Libra started at Facebook, and Facebook will be creating the infrastructure that allows people to use Libra on their phones.
 But Dante Disparte, head of policy and communications at the Libra Association, stresses that Facebook is not the owner.